karunambika-08/nodejs/README.md

  2. Single threaded.
  3. It uses event loop to achieve concurrent running of the process

+# Node JS Server flow
+http.createServer() → creates the server instance.

+Callback (req, res) → handles every incoming request.

+res.writeHead or statusCode + res.setHeader + res.end → sends the response back.

+server.listen(PORT) → binds server to a port.

+res.end() -> Close the response data and send back to the server, if we don't use res.end() then browser will keep on waiting forever

 # Event Loop

 The **event loop** is like a queue manager.
 It decides *when callbacks run* — whether they come from timers, promises, I/O, or other sources.